 The Driver Evaluation/Vehicle Modification Program helps potential drivers understand and adapt to necessary driving restrictions.

-Vehicle modification and specialized training services offered through the Office of Vocational Rehabilitation assist individuals with severe disabilities in obtaining or retaining driving privileges.
+Vehicle modification and specialized training services offered through the Office of Vocational Rehabilitation assists individuals with severe disabilities in obtaining or retaining driving privileges.

 Program services are available to new drivers, drivers with deficient driving skills and drivers who need special equipment training.
 Trained staff members assess driver skills, recommend vehicle modifications and provide driver training for individuals with disabilities.